 If you work up until the day you submit your disability benefits application, the SSA will almost certainly reject it.
-That’s because you must prove that you cannot work directly as a result of your disability to qualify for benefits.
-In some cases, you can show that it was difficult to work full-time because of your disability.
+That’s because you must prove that you cannot work directly as a result of your health problems to qualify for benefits.
+In some cases, you can show that it was difficult to work full-time because of your health.
 But spending five months unable to work for health reasons before you apply for disability seems to be the sweet spot.
 The SSA will also ask you:

-- Whether your medical condition caused you to cease working at your previous job
+- Whether your medical condition caused you to stop working at your previous job.

 - If you had to reduce hours before leaving work altogether.

 - Whether your employer had to provide special help in order for you to complete your routine job tasks.

-If you have an especially complicated claim, ask a Social Security attorney to review your application before submitting it.
+If you have an especially complicated claim, ask a disability lawyer to review your application before you file.
 Lawyers often know disability secrets that apply to someone in your specific situation that you wouldn’t find anywhere online.

-IMPORTANT: Did you have an unexpected/abrupt accident or illness?
-If a sudden disability makes working obviously impossible on a short-term basis, you may be exempt from the five-month rule.
-(One qualifying example the SSA has for this situation is ALS, also known as Lou Gehrig’s disease.)
+IMPORTANT: Did you have an unexpected accident or sudden illness?
+If a sudden health issue makes working obviously impossible on a temporary basis, you may be exempt from the five-month rule.
+(One good example the SSA has for this situation is ALS, also known as Lou Gehrig’s disease.)
 The SSA will estimate how long your inability to work should last based on your medical diagnosis.
-If it’s one year or longer, you may still qualify for disability benefits.
+If it’s one year or longer, you may still qualify for SSDI benefits.